reportportal/service-ui/docs/12-JIRA.md

 1. If you task becomes reopened please repeat 2-8 steps, until your task will pass QA check.

 > If some task requires some discussion with team or additional requirements you can use `TBD` label and `[TBD]` prefix.

+## GitHub issues

+It's important to us to sort issues from users on GitHub, but this should be done as part of a Jira ticket.

+Thus, each issue that requires effort from a team member must be submitted to Jira as a ticket and must be within a sprint.